divark/TSLCompiler/README.md

 - Even if the code base was consolidated into one, most of the code is hard to test automatically due to the over-reliance of static variables, and functions that do not return their results by default.

 # Goals
 The TSLCompiler is designed to be a drop-in replacement for the TSLgenerator, honoring all of the original command-line options.
-However, this will reject TSL files that containing syntax that would generally be accepted, albeit ignored by the TSLgenerator.
+However, this will reject TSL files containing syntax that would generally be accepted, albeit ignored by the TSLgenerator.
 This is achieved by implementing the grammar explicitly through a Lexer and Parser library.

 In addition, the TSLCompiler is developed using the principles behind Test Driven Development/Behavior Driven Development to provide confidence in any proposed changes.